 Actually where it really starts is in a car.
 Adine Roode is at the wheel and we are driving through Big 5 territory, with a dog at our feet (animals never quite leave Adine’s side).

-We’re driving from Camp Jabulani to HESC, the Hoedspruit Endangered Species Centre in South Africa.
+We’re driving from Jabulani to HESC, the Hoedspruit Endangered Species Centre in South Africa.
 Along the way, we stop at the lodge’s elephant stables in the Kapama reserve to collect fresh dung from the older elephants to feed to the babies at HESC.
 Two young orphans, Mopane and Raekie.

 As Adine, who works with HESC to rehabilitate endangered African animals, explains: